 Careers

-A Medication Technician is essential in providing patient care by giving medications under the guidance of licensed nurses.
-Given California’s growing elderly population and the rising need for healthcare professionals, training as a Medication Technician provides job security, opportunities for advancement, and attractive wages in nursing homes, assisted living facilities, and long-term care centers.
+A Medication Support Technician is essential in providing patient care by giving medications under the guidance of licensed nurses.
+Given California’s growing elderly population and the rising need for healthcare professionals, training as a Medication Support Technician provides job security, opportunities for advancement, and attractive wages in nursing homes, assisted living facilities, and long-term care centers.

-Notable Highlights
+Program Highlights

-What is a Medication Technician?
+What is a Medication Support Technician?

-A Medication Technician is a trained healthcare worker responsible for providing medications to patients in nursing homes, assisted living facilities, and long-term care centers.
+A Medication Support Technician is a trained healthcare worker responsible for providing medications to patients in nursing homes, assisted living facilities, and long-term care centers.
 They operate under the guidance of registered nurses (RNs) and licensed practical nurses (LPNs) to guarantee the safe delivery of medications and to keep precise medical records.

 Key Responsibilities: